I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 - Find businesses that are valued by “Mr. Market” at less than their intrinsic value (aka “book value”)

-Dad illustrated one Buffett philosophy – “always meet the people you do business with face to face” — when I was 16 years old when he asked me to attend the shareholders meeting of McIntosh Laboratories, the Binghampton, NY-based maker of high-end electronic equipment used by bands such as the Grateful Dead and high-end audiophiles.
+Dad illustrated one Buffett philosophy – “always meet the people you do business with face to face” — when I was 16 years old.
+He asked me to attend the shareholders meeting of McIntosh Laboratories, the Binghampton, NY-based maker of high-end electronic equipment used by bands such as the Grateful Dead and high-end audiophiles.

 I was eager for this McIntosh roadtrip: a 3 and ½ hour drive for me and my new drivers license.
-The shareholders meeting was uneventful but through curiousity I found myself sitting in on the McIntosh board meeting where I attempted to vote yay and nay on a few board matters before an elderly board member explained that my vote didn’t count.
+The shareholders meeting was uneventful but through curiousity, and likely misdirection, I suddenly found myself sitting in on the McIntosh board meeting where I attempted to vote yay and nay on a few board matters before an elderly board member explained that my vote didn’t count.

 The teachings of Warren Buffett would later lead me to study Charlie Munger, Buffett’s close friend and business partner (and an amazing teacher!).